This the multi-page printable view of this section. Click here to print.

 The data structures provided by Redisson all require a unique identifier which is used to store them in Redis.
 The method getRedisKey() provides an automatically generated name, assembled from the class name of the projection and the serial number configured with the @ProjectionMetaData.

-Additionally, an AbstractRedisManagedProjection or a AbstractRedisSubscribedProjection maintain the following keys in Redis:
+Additionally, an AbstractRedisManagedProjection or a AbstractRedisSubscribedProjection, as well as their transactional (Tx) counterparts, maintain the following keys in Redis:

 • getRedisKey() + "_state_tracking" - contains the UUID of the last position of the Fact stream